 Chris Slee is a Brisbane-based independent Solution Architect who specializes in helping clients make a seamless transition from where they are now to where they want to be.
 He has worked with government agencies, corporates of all sizes from garage-based to multi-nationals, and not-for-profit organizations, moving and improving their information infrastructure, integrated applications and data assets.
 Chris is keen to share this range of perspectives with other to enable them to make better technology decisions.
 He’s also the principle behind LongEdge Press which publishes translations of French fencing manuals and LongEdge Fencing where he teaches Renaissance swordplay.

-Look out for further episodes in this series over the coming weeks, featuring Michaela Murray interviewing:
+Look out for other episodes in this series, featuring Michaela Murray interviewing:

 - Darren Dawson, Pre-Sales Architect at WARDY IT Solutions

 - Kris Bock, Machine Learning / Data Science Architect at Microsoft